-What are some potential cons of a guarantor home loan?
+What are some potential drawbacks of a guarantor home loan?

 The main risks and drawbacks associated with a guarantor home loan are for the guarantor, who is ultimately liable to cover mortgage repayments and fees if the borrower is unable to.
 Any potential guarantors should carefully consider the decision to go guarantor, as it could put their hard-earned savings or potentially their home at risk and delay retirement plans.

 ASIC warns on its Moneysmart website that when requesting credit for themselves, your guarantor will need to tell lenders about any loans they’re guaranteeing, which could prevent them from getting a new loan even if you’re still on track with your home loan repayments.

 First home buyers who have received help from family or friends to pay for their home loan are more likely to experience cash flow problems, such as difficulty paying utility bills or meeting mortgage repayments, according to the RBA.
 The central bank found in recent research that more than 30% of people who needed help from their parents to pay for a deposit were experiencing financial stress.

 Some other potential cons of a guarantor home loan include:

 - If you use a guarantor to avoid paying LMI rather than saving up a 20% deposit, the home loan could end up costing you more in the long run since you’ll be paying interest on a larger portion of the property’s value.

 - Your relationship with your guarantor could be strained by such a serious financial commitment.

-Other ways your family could help you buy a house
+What are some other ways your family could help you buy a house?

 If a guarantor home loan just doesn’t sound like the right option for you but you still need a little help to get onto the property ladder, your family could help by: